-The general duties of the Council of Governors are:
+The general duties of the Ceouncil of Governors is:

 - 16.1 to hold the non-executive directors individually and collectively to account for the performance of the Board of Directors. - 16.2 to represent the interests of the members of the Trust as a whole and the interests of the public - 16.3 To appoint, and if required, to remove the Trust Chair.